Back to Investment Fundamentals

 What’s Discussed

-According to McKinsey & Company, the business sector is 72% of global GDP.[1]
+According to McKinsey & Company, the business sector accounts for roughly 72% of global GDP.
 Therefore, the health of “the economy” is largely a function of the health of businesses.
 Another measure of the health of businesses is the stock market.
 Because of this linkage, economic data can be a powerful tool to understand stock market outcomes.

-In this paper, we present a simple metric for the state of the global economy: the proportion of the economic indices which improved in the prior year.
+In this paper, we present a simple metric for the state of the global economy: the proportion of tracked economic indices that improved in the prior year.
 We call this the “Percentage Improving” or “PI.”
 We then make the following observations:

 1. The one-year performance of the global stock market is closely aligned with the PI.